Trismegist0sq3/q3config/README.md

-# Header 1
-Trismegist0s Quake 3 client configuration files
+# Trismegist0s Quake 3 client configuration files

 Recommended use for these files: